ThomasWestfechtel/SKD/README.md

 # SKD

+!!!!
+This is an outdated version !!!!
+For the updated version go to https://github.com/ThomasWestfechtel/SWG

 PyTorch Code for SKD -Combining inherent knowledge of vision-language models with unsupervised domain adaptation through self-knowledge distillation https://arxiv.org/abs/2312.04066